Cohort Placement Survey | Courseworks | Starting the Core | Missing class | Exams and Examsoft | Certificates | Teaching Assistants | Miscellaneous

 What is a cohort, and why does it matter?

-A cohort is a pre-assigned cluster of approximately 100 students that advance through the Core together.
+A cohort is a pre-assigned cluster of students that advance through the Core together.
 These students take the same courses at the same time.
-Within each cohort there are approximately 5 Integrative Science and Practice (ISP) sections with approximately 20 students each.
+Within each cohort there are approximately 5 Integrative Science and Practice (ISP) sections.
 These ISP sections are kept together for the entire first year and meant to foster a small sense of community in a rather large MPH program.

 I did not receive the link for the cohort placement survey.
 Where can I find it?